liwenmoi/Conditional-Concordance-assisted-Learning/README.md

 (3) LogLikeExactC.CPP: codes of the CCAF function that is used in main.R.
 It is written in CPP language to boost computational speed.

-(2) sub.csv: example data file that contains disease stutus "Y", two biomarkers "X1" and "X2", matching group membership "Z", and "groupID" which shows the matched pairs
+(2) sub.csv: example data file that contains disease status "Y", two biomarkers "X1" and "X2", matching group membership "Z", and "groupID" which shows the matched pairs

 (3) full.csv: the full dataset that is used to generate the matched case-control data set "sub.csv".
 Note that there are no biomarker information in this data.